Dear readers of ADxS.org, please forgive the disruption.

 Cortisol and other stress hormones in ADHD

-More about the subtypes in ADHD:
+More about the subtypes of ADHD:

-The subtypes of ADHD: ADHD-HI, ADHD-I, SCT, and others
+The subtypes of ADHD: ADHD-HI, ADHD-I, SCT and others

 6. Temperament and character as symptom predictors